Biden tells Puerto Ricans he's 'committed to this island'

 “What happened with this hurricane is that even though it was Category 1, in terms of water it was like Category 4,” Puerto Rico’s governor, Pedro Pierluisi, told Biden.

-Power has been restored to about 90% of the island’s 1.47 million customers, but more than 137,000 others, mostly in the hardest hit areas of Puerto Rico’s southern and western regions, continue to struggle in the dark.
+Fiona made landfall on Sept.
+18, knocking out power to the entire island.
+Although electricity has been restored to 90% of its 1.47 million customers, more than 137,000 others, mostly in the hardest hit areas of Puerto Rico’s southern and western regions, continue to struggle in the dark.
 Another 66,000 customers are without water.

-The weather remained ominous as Biden spoke.
+The weather remained ominous during Biden’s visit on Monday.
 Thunder rumbled and lightning flashed in the distance.

 “I don’t want the headline to read, ‘Biden brings storm to Puerto Rico,’” he joked.
 “So I’m gonna maybe have to cut this a little short.”